denistsoi/talks/2017-06/ui-ux-mobile-first/lecture.md

 ### mobile

   - figure out what you're most comfortable to develop a prototype in; whether that is native iOS/Android, Responsive webpage or cross platform frameworks (React/Xamarin/Unity)
+  - thumbs are big - so account for that when designing buttons (increase padding)
+  - only animate when neceassary (i.e. factor for low end devices)
+  - leverage native functionality (push notifications / etc)

 ### desktop